pure-data/pure-data/portmidi/pm_linux/README_LINUX.txt

 On certain architectures (AMD64 amongst them), shared libraries *must* be "PIC-enabled".

+USING AUTOCONF

+Audacity (the audio editor ) uses an autoconf-based build system, and the files are also included in the PortMidi download.
+The associated files are tested only in the context of building Audacity, but if you really prefer autoconf to cmake or want to include portmidi in another autoconf-based project (like Audacity), maybe this will be useful.

+The files are: configure.ac, portmidi-uninstalled.pc.in, portmidi.pc.in,
+    and everything in autotools/.

+To build from these files, run aclocal, which will produce
+    aclocal.m4 and autom4te.cache

+Run autoconf, which will produce
+    configure

+Run automake, which will produce
+    Makefile.in

+Now that you have a configure and Makefile.in, continue with the next section.

+USING CONFIGURE

+Run ./configure to produce:
+    config.status
+    Makefile
+    portmidi.pc
+    portmidi-uninstalled.pc

+Finally, run make to create

 CHANGELOG

+6-dec-2012 Roger B. Dannenberg
+   Copied notes on Autoconf from Audacity sources

 22-jan-2010 Roger B. Dannenberg
    Updated instructions about Java paths